yc1819/EduSphere/README.md

 # EduSphere

+A modern educational management platform designed to streamline academic activities for students and teachers while providing placement support and communication features.

 ## Overview

-EduSphere is a web-based educational management platform designed to streamline academic and placement-related activities for students and teachers.
-The platform provides dedicated dashboards for managing attendance, assignments, examinations, study materials, communication, and placement opportunities.
+EduSphere is a web-based Student-Teacher Management System that provides dedicated dashboards for students and teachers.
+The platform helps manage attendance, assignments, examinations, study materials, library resources, placement opportunities, communication, and academic records.

+The project demonstrates frontend development using React.js and backend integration using Node.js and Express.js for selected modules.

+---

 ## Features